-7.2.2.5 VXDTRG with VXD detector upgrade
+7.2.2.4 VXDTRG with VXD detector upgrade

 At present, PXD and SVD have no functionality to provide trigger signal.
-With the VXD upgrade, it might be possible to implement a vertex trigger to reject beam backgrounds originanting outside the interaction region, reducing the trigger rate.
-An initial evaluation of the new trigger logic performance was done based on simulation with a Thin Fine-Pitch SVD sensor scenario [121], which is no longer an upgrade option.
-In that hypothesis, OR hits in multiple channels (0.6-1.0 cm area with 50-80 μ m strip pitches) are sent from the front-end to the UT4 via a merger board, as shown in Fig. 7.4.
+With the VXD upgrade, vertex trigger will be implemented in order to reject beam background outside interaction point and reduce trigger rate.
+Design of the new trigger logic and performance evaluation are done based on simulation with a Thin Fine-Pitch SVD sensor scenario [106].
+From detector front end, existence of OR hits in multiple channels (0.6-1.0 cm area with 50-80 μ m strip pitches) are sent to UT4 via merger board 7.4.
 On the UT4, track candidates from interaction points are selected, by requiring 3 of 4 layer hits with expected hit pattern saved on FPGA with a look up table.
 As shown in Fig. 7.5, 1-2 cm vertex resolution is achieved with 95% tracking efficiency and a few percent fake trigger probability.
 By taking matching with CDCTRG track, trigger rate coming from beam background can be rejected more than 90%.
-Similar studies are on-going for the CMOS MAPS VTX scenario, using the trigger logic under development for the Obelix chip (see Section 5.1.2.3).
+Similar studies are on-going with several VXD scenario.